Dr Chris Read

 Senior Experimental Officer

-- Protein-nucleic acid interactions and structures, including proteins of the HMG domain family.
+- Protein-nucleic acid interactions and structures, including chromatin and proteins of the HMG domain family.

 - NMR spectroscopy, fluorescence and calorimetry are my main research tools.

 I graduated in 1977 from Portsmouth with a BSc (Hons) degree in Biomolecular Science.
 I went on to complete a PhD on chromatin in the laboratory of Prof. Colyn Crane-Robinson with a thesis entitled “Studies of Subnucleosomal Complexes containing only the Arginine-rich Histones H3 and H4” (Examiner: Dame Prof J.O.
 Thomas FRS, Cambridge).
 A range of molecular biophysical research tools (protein crosslinking, nuclease footprinting, AUC, UV melting, CD and NMR spectroscopy) was used to characterise the protein-DNA complexes.
 A highlight included small angle neutron scattering at the Institut Laue-Langevin, a world-leading nuclear research facility in Grenoble.
 More recently I have come full circle to chromatin again.

 My first post-doctoral position was in the laboratory of Prof. Tom Moss (at Portsmouth) on a project to find and map in vivo replication origins in the naturally cell-cycle synchronous slime-mold Physarum polycephalum.
 The work continued with mapping replication origins in the chromatin loci encompassing the human alpha- and beta-globin genes.